If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

 Write to: Information Governance Manager, NHS Brighton and Hove CCG, Hove Town Hall, Norton Road, Hove, BN3 4AH

-Requests are handled in line with our Subject Access Requests (SAR) Procedures and you can use the Subject Access Request form Download B&H CCG SUBJECT ACCESS REQUEST FORM.docx to make your request if it’s helpful.
+Requests are handled in line with our Individual Rights Requests (IRR) Procedures and you can use the Individual Rights Request form to make your request if it’s helpful.